 We proceeded around the back.
 It was almost eleven o'clock on a beautiful, sunny, early summer morning.
 Instantly we were cast in complete shadow.
 A massive wall of beige stucco seemingly inches from the

-Muriel Moore's bungalow dwarfed by new build
+Muriel Moore's bungalow dwarfed by new house

 property line loomed over Muriel's backyard.
 "Mum used to sit out here in the mornings with her tea and the Toronto Star", Sylvia said.
 "She'd putter away in the garden for hours.
 It was her favourite time of the day."
 Muriel looked at me and said "This house took away my sunlight.
 It took away my privacy.
 I can't bear to come out here anymore."

-Muriel had fought the proposal for the new house obtaining letters from some of her longtime neighbours (at least the few who remained) who were also worried about how their neighbourhood was changing.
+Muriel had fought the proposal for the new house obtaining letters from some of her longtime neighbours (at least the few who remained) who were also upset about how their neighbourhood was changing.
 She spoke impassionedly at the Committee of Adjustment hearing at the Scarborough Civic Centre.
 She lost there, but undeterred she appealed the decision at the Local Planning Appeal Tribunal (LPAT).
 In the end though, all her arguments against the requested variances for lot line setbacks and height restrictions were refused.
 Soon after, construction began.